philipcristiano/builderl/README.md

 `ssl` - Enable SSL.
 Current accepted value is `lets_encrypt`.
 All other values are treated as `false` and.

+`domain` - Domain that resolves to the server location.
+Used for Lets Encrypt SSL setup and redirects for incorrect hosts (http -> https when SSL is used).

 ## Build Files

 Builderl loads the `builderl.yml` file in the root of the project.